ZITADEL/.github/profile/README.md

 ## ZITADEL Cloud

-The best way to get started with ZITADEL is to use our public cloud service which provides a gracious [free tier](https://zitadel.ch/pricing/v2) to anybody that wants to use ZITADEL even without a credit card.
+The best way to get started with ZITADEL, is to use our public cloud service which provides a gracious [free tier](https://zitadel.ch/pricing/v2) to anybody, even without a credit card.

-If you are ready to scale your projects you can harness the full potential of our pay-as-you-go plan and profit from things like a custom domain, sla, support and the ability to select a region or country where we store your data.
+If you are ready to scale your projects, you can harness the full potential of our pay-as-you-go plan and profit from features like a custom domain, sla, support and the ability to select a region or country where we store your data.

 - [Start Building Today](TBD) TODO to GUIDE
 - [Startups](TBD) TODO link to startup program